db2rr0s/GooglePhotosTakeoutOrganize/README.md

 If you have different needs like bellow, please, send me a message.

-1 - Move pictures wihtout date to a different folder
+1 - Move pictures wihtout date to a different folder<br>
-2 - Use year of picture date instead of folder's name 3 - Organize in other way
+2 - Use year of picture date instead of folder's name<br>
+3 - Organize in other way<br>
-4 - Custom name of 'Photos of YEAR'
+4 - Custom name of 'Photos of YEAR'<br>
-5 - Compile for another plataform (linux)
+5 - Compile for another plataform (linux)<br>
 6 - Anything else